This post is sponsored by Miraj Stories Use the link above for the discount.

 20) Nasruddin and the pumpkin tree

-It’s the story of the same father (Nasruddin), his son and the donkey who set out for a picnic.
+It’s the story of the same father (Nasruddin), his son, and the donkey who set out for a picnic.
 Nasruddin questions why Allah has put the pumpkins on the ground and walnuts on the trees.
 So he imagines a pumpkin tree and soon realises that the pumpkin falling on their heads would have been a disaster.
-It’s a good lesson on how we sometimes fail to see a bigger picture in life.
+It’s a good lesson on how we sometimes fail to see the bigger picture in life.
 When future incidents reveal how that was for the best, we realise what a fool we were to not trust Allah’s plan.

 Islamic Interactive Stories & Games for Kinesthetic Learning